oVirt/ovirt-site/source/vdsm/fake.html.md

 *   simulation
 *   proxy to real VDSM

 All or selected XML requests/responses are optionally logged into a directory (/var/log/vdsmfake/xml).
-Currently the configuration is possible changable in web.xml, log4j.xml files only.
+Currently the configuration is possible to update in web.xml, log4j.xml files only.

 ## Supported methods